eclipse-dash/dash-licenses/README.md

 </build>
 ```

-* Add plugin repository so license check plugin is discoverable as it's not available in maven central
+Add the `repo.eclipse.org` plugin repository so that the license check plugin is discoverable (it's not available in Maven Central):

 ```
 <pluginRepositories>